 Then, with that context, start looking for keyword opportunities.

-I’d start by searching broad topics in your keyword tool of choice (mine’s typically Ahefs), and then look at lists like “Also rank for” and “All keyword ideas” with high-traffic, low-difficulty keywords.
+I’d start by searching broad topics in your keyword tool of choice (like Ahefs or Semrush), and then look at lists like “Also rank for” and “All keyword ideas” with high-traffic, low-difficulty keywords.

 2. Create a comprehensive content calendar

 I used to think organization was my least impressive skill.
 It sounds like the compliment you give a boring girl in sixth grade who would always lend you her pencil because she always had extras.
 (Looking at you, Bobby Delaney.)

 But keeping everything in place is so much more than extra pencils and color-coordinated sticky notes.
 It’s also crucial in building a successful content marketing strategy.